 The exam is scored immediately by the testing software and a score is sent to the applicant.
 Passing score is 75%.

+If the exam is passed, ESA will contact the applicant with an official welcome to the CIT program.
 The CIT is issued as a digital credential- holders can print a PDF of their credential if they desire.
 Digital credentials can be shared in the holder's mobile wallet as well as shared online.
-Those who did not pass may retake after waiting at least one month, but no longer than twelve months, between retests.
-Retesting information should be submitted as soon as a new test date is scheduled to the certification coordinator at email@example.com.
+Renewals will be annual and will require CEUs, but not retesting.

 All applicants must pass the exam within 3 years of their application acceptance date or the application will expire.